zircote/swagger-php/docs/Getting-started.md

 # Getting started

-The goal of swagger-php is the generate a swagger.json using phpdoc annotations.
+The goal of swagger-php is to generate a swagger.json using phpdoc annotations.

 To output: